chunkyguy/chunkyguy.github.io/_posts/2024-11-04-getting-started-with-litert.md

 published: true
 ---

 So Google recently renamed TensorflowLite to LiteRT.
 And yes that was a genius move indeed.
-Because now for the time in my life I actually want to try TFLite ... yea, I mean LiteRT.
+Because now for the first time in my life I actually want to try TFLite ... yea, I mean LiteRT.

 ![Setup](/assets/hello-litert/meme.jpg)